readbeyond/aeneas/wiki/INSTALL.md

 #### Solving Errors When Compiling `cew`

-Compilation of the Python C extension `cew` on Mac OS X is experimental, and it requires the new brew formula installing `libespeak`, the library version of eSpeak.
+Compilation of the Python C extension `cew` on Mac OS X is experimental, and it requires the new brew formula installing `libespeak`, the shared library version of eSpeak.
 You can get it with:

 ```bash